Azure/application-gateway-kubernetes-ingress/docs/setup/install-new.md

 Follow the steps below to create an Azure Active Directory (AAD) [service principal object](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
 Please record the `appId`, `password`, and `objectId` values - these will be used in the following steps.

-1. Create AD service principal ([Read more about RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview)):
+1. Create AD service principal ([Read more about RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview)).
+Paste the following lines in your [Azure Cloud Shell](https://shell.azure.com/):
     ```bash
     az ad sp create-for-rbac --skip-assignment -o json > auth.json
     appId=$(jq -r ".appId" auth.json)
     password=$(jq -r ".password" auth.json)
     ```
-    note: the `appId` and `password` values from the JSON output will be used in the following steps
+        These commands will create `appId` and `password` bash variables, which will be used in the steps below.
+You can view the value of these with `echo $appId` and `echo $password`.

-1. Use the `appId` from the previous command's output to get the `objectId` of the new service principal:
+1. Execute the next command in [Cloud Shell](https://shell.azure.com/) to create the `objectId` bash variable, which is the new Service Princpial:
     ```bash
     objectId=$(az ad sp show --id $appId --query "objectId" -o tsv)
     ```
-    note: the output of this command is `objectId`, which will be used in the ARM template below
+    The `objectId` bash variable will be used in the ARM template below.
+View the value with `echo $objectId`.

-1. Create the parameter file that will be used in the ARM template deployment later.
+1. Paste the entire command below (it is a single command on multiple lines) in [Cloud Shell](https://shell.azure.com/) to create the parameters.json file.
+It will be used in the ARM template deployment.
     ```bash
     cat <<EOF > parameters.json
     {